Québec IDCI

 • Scope and track: Map significant AI integration; segregate payroll; implement time tracking to support eligibility.

-• Assemble evidence: Project briefs, model/data docs, MLOps logs, training records, contracts/SOWs (work performed in Québec), timesheets, payroll.
+• Assemble evidence: Project briefs, model and data documentation, MLOps logs, training records, contracts/SOWs (work performed in Québec), timesheets, and payroll records.

 • Request attestations (IQ): Obtain company and employee attestations from Investissement Québec.

-• File (RQ): Complete CDAEIA forms and file with Revenu Québec alongside your corporate return; respect windows (apply to IQ ≤ 15 months post-yearend; discretionary ≤ 18 months; RQ filing by later of 18 months post-yeared or 3 months after attestation).
+• File (RQ): Complete CDAEIA forms and file with Revenu Québec alongside your corporate return.
+Respect filing windows: apply to IQ within 15 months post–year-end (discretionary up to 18 months); file with RQ by the later of 18 months post–year-end or 3 months after attestation.

-• Optimize and coordinate: Align with SR&ED tax credits to avoid double-dipping; model refundable vs non-refundable split; net out other assistance.
+• Optimize and coordinate: Align with SR&ED tax credits to avoid double-dipping; model the refundable vs. non-refundable split; net out other government assistance.

 • Get help: Book a free consultation with Emergex to structure your file and maximize your return.

 CDAE focused on e-business applications.
-CDAE IA keeps the e-business foundation but requires significant, production-oriented AI integration.
-They both maintains a 30% credit split between refundable and non-refundable parts, and ≥ 6 eligible employees requirement.
-Eligibility slightly loosens in regards to NAICS/revenue mix, but tightens via Investissement Québec attestations.
-Net effect: incentives shift toward real, value-adding AI projects.
+CDAEIA keeps the e-business foundation but requires significant, production-oriented AI integration.
+Both maintain a 30% credit split between refundable and non-refundable portions and require at least 6 eligible employees.
+Eligibility is slightly loosened regarding NAICS and revenue mix, but tightened through mandatory Investissement Québec attestations.
+The net effect is a shift in incentives toward real, value-adding AI projects.

-• Lower AI labor costs: offsets hires, training, and a portion of subcontracting—freeing budget for delivery.
+• Lower AI labor costs: offsets hiring, training, and a portion of subcontracting—freeing budget for delivery.

-• Faster innovation: accelerates e-business + AI rollouts from pilot to production with clearer criteria.
+• Faster innovation: accelerates e-business and AI rollouts from pilot to production with clearer criteria.

 • Scale mid-market teams: fund extra sprints, MLOps, security, and compliance to reach enterprise buyers.

-• Talent magnet: improves compensation and upskilling, aiding attraction/retention of scarce AI/IT talent.
+• Talent magnet: improves compensation and upskilling, aiding attraction and retention of scarce AI and IT talent.

-• Time-to-market edge: reduces risk on ambitious features (automated recommendation, fraud, NLP, vision).
+• Time-to-market edge: reduces risk on ambitious features such as automated recommendations, fraud detection, NLP, and computer vision.

 • Stacking potential: coordinate with SR&ED (no double-counting) to maximize overall recovery.

-• Signal to investors: Québec’s stable AI incentive makes the province a credible AI hub.
+• Signal to investors: Québec’s stable AI incentive positions the province as a credible AI hub.

 • Staffing floor: Maintain ≥ 6 eligible FTEs at all times; each ≥ 26 hrs/week, ≥ 40 weeks, ≥ 75% on admissible tasks.